Physical Annotation for Automated Optical Inspection: A Concept for In-Situ, Pointer-Based Training Data Generation: Concept Formulation

 \section{Concept Formulation}

-The hardware of our proposed system consists mainly of a 5MP industrial camera, an optical tracking system including a tracked pointer device and a conventional projector to provide visual feedback during the annotation process (Fig. \ref{fig:hardware_setup}).
-Both camera systems are mounted on a rigid aluminium support structure positioned 100 cm above the table surface.
-We use a 12 mm camera lens to cover a working area of 50 cm x 40 cm on the table surface.
-The projector and optical tracking system are mounted so that they are completely within the working area or projection cone of the camera.
-While the projection component can be considered an optional feature aimed at user convenience, early system tests and trials revealed that operators highly valued the visual feedback.
-This led to a more confident and intuitive annotation workflow.
-To provide core functionality, we developed a software consisting of a simple front-end and a back-end that handles processing logic such as trajectory approximation and system communication.
-In principle, generating text annotations is straightforward - one can choose a simple line-by-line format (e.g. normalised bounding box coordinates as used in YOLO), or opt for structured formats such as XML or JSON that embed detailed object attributes and spatial information.
-However, by integrating the CVAT API, we leverage its rich export options, editing capabilities and data consistency benefits.
-This integration streamlines our workflow and simplifies downstream processing, ensuring that the resulting annotations are optimised for model training.\\ To derive image annotations such as polygons, polylines and bounding boxes from tracked 3D trajectories, we simply need to express single point measurements in pixel coordinates ofa sufficiently high-resolution camera.
+The hardware of our proposed system consists of a 5 MP industrial camera, a tracking system including a tracked pointer and a projector to provide visual feedback during the annotation process (Fig. \ref{fig:hardware_setup}).
+Both camera systems are mounted on a rigid support structure positioned 90 cm above the table surface with a 12 mm camera lens.
+While the projection can be considered an optional feature aimed at user convenience, early system tests and trials revealed that operators valued the visual feedback for a more confident and intuitive annotation workflow.
+To provide core functionality, we developed a software consisting of a simple front- and a back-end to handle the processing logic such as trajectory approximation and system communication.
+In principle, exporting annotation data is straightforward - one can choose a simple line-by-line format (e.g. normalised bounding box coordinates as used in YOLO), or opt for structured formats such as XML or JSON that embed detailed object attributes and spatial information.
+However, by integrating the CVAT API, we leverage its export options, editing capabilities and data consistency benefits.
+This integration streamlines our workflow and simplifies downstream processing, ensuring that the resulting annotations are usable for model training.\\ To derive image annotations such as polygons, polylines and bounding boxes from tracked 3D trajectories, we simply need to express single point measurements in pixel coordinates of a sufficiently high-resolution camera.
 Taking into account the proposed fully calibrated hardware setup (Fig. \ref{fig:hardware_setup}), this can be formulated as follows: